Brett-Stacy/baseISS/README.md

     such as post_stratify will be different between length data and age data, c.
 NOTE ANOTHER ONE WHEN YOU REMEMBER.

+2. You can’t chose the species from a big data set containing all the species.
+This is because data sets for each species should include unique columns necessary to apply their unique expansion methods.
+    For EBS Pcod for example, these columns are only available after much pre-processing and calculating of the raw data.

 ### Developing Functionality

+- subsampling

 ## Installation